Paul Rudd is heading to Netflix: All the reasons why he’s the bomb

 In the 26 years Rudd has been charming us on screen, he’s grown inexplicably more handsome, while the rest of us have withered.
 Where are all the wrinkles, Rudd?

-Seriously, did anyone expect Rudd to star in Duncan Jones’ latest sci-fi epic?
+Seriously, did anyone expect Rudd to star in Duncan Jones’s latest sci-fi epic?
 And yet there he is in Mute, rocking some phenomenal facial hair, and acting like he owns the place.
 Which we probably should have expected, considering Rudd has made a career out of unexpected roles.

 There was the caring, responsible teacher Mr. Anderson in Perks of a Wallflower, his minor role as the soon-to-be husband of Larry’s (Ben Stiller) ex-wife in Night at the Museum, and the insecure, average Adam in The Shape of Things.
 The man can and does do just about anything.

-His TV show guest appearances are always the best
+Paul Rudd’s TV show guest appearances are always the best

 Rudd has starred in some of the greatest cult shows of all time, including Veronica Mars, Reno 911, and Burning Love.
 But he’s also been one of the best parts of mainstream shows such as Friends – where he played Phoebe’s boyfriend Mike Hannigan – and Parks and Recreation where he fulfilled the role of the hapless, trust-fund politician Bobby Newport.